ricacostt/100-days-of-code/log.md

 - introduction to Agile methodology and the world of UI/UX design;
 - did a "blind" challenge trying to recreate the Google search interface without seeing the real-time preview.
 It made me realise how crucial it is to have recurrent feedbacks.

+### Day 11: October 10, 2022

+**▶️Today's Progress**

+- tackling problems in codeWars in the morning;
+- delved in the UX Design Thinking Process: empathise, define, ideate, prototype, test
+- learnt about CSS variables and how to toggle between light and dark mode.